kritiaggarwal/mafia-app/src/docs/WorkSplitUp.md

 Chat | Related to sync chat plug-in | Lots | Kriti
 API Integration | Sync with backend - figure which component needs what data | Lots | Sharon Sync | Sync with backend + SignalR | Lots | Sharon

-- Figure what data you need to display information in your components - we can mock till server apis are ready